muziejus/transverse/index.md

 --> Barnes, _Nightwood_, 135.

 Note: We’re looking for rocks here, however, and Robin doesn’t seem to have any, at least not that we can see.
-She’s in fact an exercise in uncertainty, the empty center, in the words of Teresa de Lauretis, around which the lives and passions of the others spin.
-Lauretis also how Robin, at the novel’s end, shows an excess of affect.
+She is, in fact, an exercise in uncertainty, the empty center, in the words of Teresa de Lauretis, around which the lives and passions of the others spin.
+Lauretis also describes how Robin, at the novel’s end, shows an excess of affect.
 That excess seems to render Robin diffuse, exploded all over the map to invisibility like atoms in a map.
 Felix can only see snapshots of her, images that are useless as soon as they exist.
 Here, O’Connor tells Nora that Robin is this eternal momentary, moving out of the frame with every tick.
 And yet,

 ---